XiangchiSong/JWE_EPFLU/README.md

 <img src="https://github.com/XiangchiSong/JWE_EPFLU/blob/main/Figures/EUA.png" alt="Image" width="600">
 </div>

+We utilized a set of [EUA datasets](https://github.com/PhuLai/eua-dataset) derived from real-world data sources [10], which includes the geographical locations of all cellular base stations in Australia.
+In our study, we used the server distribution data from the dataset and subsequently deployed the data and models at these server locations.

+Geographical Range:
+- **Latitude Range**: `[-33.5, -33]`.
+- **Longitude Range**: `[140, 150]`.

+Sampling Settings:
+- **Client Nodes**: `664`.
+- **Client Nodes**: `500`.

+It is a reasonable sampling range that prevents issues resulting from a region that is too large, which could cause excessive distances between some clients, and from a region that is too small, which could lead to redundant sampling.
+It is important to note that the EUA dataset itself does not distinguish between cloud and edge servers.
+In traditional FL methods, the cloud server’s role is to be the aggregator, aggregating submodels from clients.
+Therefore, we selected the server closest to the center of this range as the aggregator.
+We assume this server does not participate in training but only in the aggregation process, acting as the cloud server for selected FL algorithms.

 ## Code & Experimental Records
 ***We will make it public after the paper is published.***